Is your fertility being affected by xenohormones?

 6. Stop wearing polyester clothing (it is made out of plastic).

-7. Do not use air fresheners, fabric softeners, fake wood paneling when building a house.
+7. Do not use air fresheners, fabric softeners, or fake wood paneling when building a house.
 A healthy alternative would be using air fresheners that are made with essential oils.

 8. Don’t use spermicide.